Jordan-Murray/development-notes/Refesh on Basics/1 - Delegates/2 - Func.md

   - Func is a delegate type.
   - The last parameter of the Func is always the output type
   - Func is a method that has a return value other than void.
-  - Difference between the implementation of the Delegate and Func is that we had to declare the Delegate in the class, whereas the Func signiture is defined in the target method.
+  - Difference between the implementation of the Delegate and Func is that we had to declare the Delegate in the class, whereas the Func signature is defined in the target method.
+  - Can only support 15/16 input variables.
+  - Cannot support OUT params/ variables
     ```
         //Class Library Project
         public class ShoppingBasketModel{